mruduljohn/SumNot/DEPLOYMENT.md

 ### 3. Update Notion Integration

-Update your Notion integration's redirect URI to:
+**Important**: Update your Notion integration's redirect URI to match your deployed backend:
 ```
 https://your-backend-service.onrender.com/api/notion/callback
 ```

+**Steps**:
+1. Go to your Notion integration settings
+2. Update the "Redirect URI" field with your actual Render backend URL
+3. Save the changes
+4. Use this same URL in your frontend configuration

 ## 🌐 Frontend Deployment (Render)